 - Allow the pie to cool for 3 full hours at room temperature before serving.
 This time allows the filling to thicken up.
 Cover pie leftovers tightly and store in the refrigerator for up to 5 days.

-- Make ahead tip/Freezing: This the best dessert to make ahead of time!
-To make 1 day in advance-- after it cools, cover tightly and keep at room temperature.
+- Make Ahead & Freezing Instructions: This the best dessert to make ahead of time!
+To make 1 day in advance– after it cools, cover tightly and keep at room temperature.
 The pie crust dough can also be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Baked pie freezes well for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.
 Prepared filling can be frozen up to 3 months, thaw overnight in the refrigerator before using.

 - Adapted from Apple Crumble Pie.